Antonio-IF/Antonio-IF/README.md

 - Machine Learning & Deep Learning
 - Credit Risk Modeling

-🌱 Currently working on:
-- Advanced credit scoring models
-- Deep learning applications in finance and analytics

 💼 **Open to opportunities** in Data Analysis and related fields where I can apply my analytical, technical, and financial skills to drive insights and decision-making.

 ⚡ **Philosophy:** *Growth Mindset* — everything can be learned with dedication and persistence.